MaximilianLartell/ToDo-App_FE/README.md

-# RemindersApp_client
+# ToDo-App_FE

-## Client-side code for the Reminders App code test from ubiquity.
+## Client-side code for the ToDo-App.
 Built using React and Typescript

 ### Running a local copy of the app.